WarwickRSE/ApplesToOranges/README.md

 * Optional arithmetic operators for scalar ops (e.g. multiply with double or int)
 * Heterogenous ops for any desired interactions (such as scalar-vector or vector-tensor multiplication which we have implemented)

+## But why the name?
+Because comparing a distance to a time is like comparing apples to oranges, and adding one of each together doesn't get you ttwo, it gets you an apple and an orange.
+My PhD supervisor loved this phrase, and it's the first thing I think of whenever I am checking units make sense or are compatible.